-Patricia Heaton Is Releasing Cookbook—Get an Exclusive First Look
+Patricia Heaton Is Releasing a Cookbook—Get an Exclusive First Look

-If anyone knows how to get a nice home-cooked meal on the dinner table, it’s Patricia Heaton.
+If anyone knows how to get a nice, home-cooked meal on the dinner table, it’s Patricia Heaton.

-The mom to four boys and star of The Middle is all about sharing easy meals that anyone can whip up, as seen on her former Food Network show Patricia Heaton Parties.
-To help other busy moms make delicious meals, Heaton wanted to put her favorite recipes into one collection in her debut cookbook Patricia Heaton’s Food for Family and Friends: 100 Favorite Recipes for a Busy, Happy Life.
+The mom to four boys and star of The Middle is all about sharing easy dishes that anyone can whip up, as seen on her former Food Network show Patricia Heaton Parties.
+To help other busy moms out, Heaton has put her favorite recipes into one collection with her debut cookbook Patricia Heaton’s Food for Family and Friends: 100 Favorite Recipes for a Busy, Happy Life.

 “I thought it’d be nice to take some of the similar things that we did [on the show], maybe change them up a bit for the book and add some new things and just be able to write a little more about my life,” she tells PEOPLE exclusively.
 “There’s a few anecdotal things in there just about my history and the stuff I talked about on the Food Network show.
 It was fun to put it all down so people can get it in one place and see everything there.”